Follow @SESYouthMinistry on Instagram

 Sacrament of Confirmation

 Saint Elizabeth Seton offers a dynamic program to high school Confirmation students, utilizing both Life Teen and Ascension Press’ Chosen program.
 Students will need to attend a combination of Chosen classes, held during the week, and Life Nights, held on Sunday evenings, over the course of two years.
-Confirmation students will be aided by incredible CORE team leaders and a youth minister who is excited and ready to lead them in their faith journeys.
+Confirmation students will be aided by incredible CORE team leaders and a youth minister who is excited and ready to lead them in their faith journey.

 Why do I need to be confirmed?